2011 Seraphim Pigeon Breeding Project

 So, the breeding program I set up last fall has been successful enough to allow me to work almost exclusively with pure Seraphim.

-I paired Seahorse up with a Seraph daughter of Superjock and Gorgeous (whom I’ve named “Snow”), who is just now old enough to breed.
+I paired Seahorse up with a daughter of Superjock and Gorgeous (whom I’ve named “Snow”), who is just now old enough to breed.
 The only show fault I can detect in Seahorse is a little too much downward curve of the beak, and Snow seems perfect to me except she has not quite enough downward beak curve.
 These two are beautifully matched and make a dashing couple.
 I caged them the weekend of February 5th in order to enhance their attachment to one another, and by the 18th they had their first egg, which proved to be a dud; by the end of March though they had a new set.
-The technique of closely caging the birds to create a pair bond works very well unless the birds are already bonded to other mates which remain in the same loft.
-In this case, a single day and night was all it took to bond the birds; they were inseparable when let out of the cage.

 (Update: As of June 1st: two beautiful babies out of the nest, Snow on a new set of eggs.)

-James is now paired with the Seraph daughter of Seahorse and Mama, whom I’ve named “Sassy.”
+James is now paired with a daughter of Seahorse and Mama, whom I’ve named “Sassy.”
 James is a large bird, and Sassy is quite delicate.
 I’m hoping to see a little more delicacy in the offspring from the mother’s genetic contribution, though frankly I am hard-pressed to find any flaws at all in James.
 He is a stunning Seraph cock.
 Sassy has a single significant flaw, and that is an imperfect peak; hopefully this will not transmit to many young.
 She’s otherwise perfect.
 The unusual thing about this pairing is that these two birds are perhaps even closer than siblings genetically.
-James is the brother of No Band, and Sassy has the same mother as both James and No Band.
+James is the brother of Seahorse, and Sassy has the same mother as both James and Seahorse.
 I expect good things from these two.

 James on the left, and Sassy, his new mate.
 They are truly as white as snow.
 A really beautiful pair.